asminpaudel141/java-100program/README.md

 # 76.Write a Java program to implement polymorphism
 # 77.Write a Java program to implement polymorphism
 # 78.Write a Java program to implement polymorphism
+# 79.Write a Java program to implement polymorphism